FAQs on how to claim a pension from abroad

-Can I cancel my application for a pension from abroad?
+Can I withdraw my application for a pension from abroad?

-Question: I have applied for a pension from Sweden, but I’d like to cancel my application.
+Question: I have applied for a pension from Sweden, but now I would like to withdraw my pension.
 How can I do that?
-Miten peruminen tehdään?

-Reply: If your application is still being processed in Finland and the Finnish Centre for Pensions has not yet informed you that it has forwarded your application abroad, you can cancel your application by calling the Finnish Centre for Pensions.
+Reply: If your application is still processed in Finland and the Finnish Centre for Pensions has not yet informed you in writing that your application has been transferred abroad, you can withdraw your application by calling the Finnish Centre for Pensions.

-As a rule, if the foreign pension provider has already issued its decision, it is more difficult to cancel the application.
-For more information, contact the foreign pension provider that has issued your pension decision.
+If the foreign pension provider has already issued its pension decision, it is more complicated to withdraw the application.
+For more information, contact the pension provider that issued the pension decision.

 How do I reply to questions sent from a foreign pension provider?